pycom/pycom-esp-idf/docs/en/security/secure-boot-v1.rst

 Secure Boot Hardware Support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The first stage of secure boot verification (checking the software bootloader) is done via hardware.
-The ESP32's Secure Boot support hardware can perform three basic operations:
+The {IDF_TARGET_NAME}'s Secure Boot support hardware can perform three basic operations:

 1. Generate a random sequence of bytes from a hardware random number generator.